mspnp/cloud-design-patterns/docs/leader-election.md

 ```

 Note the following points about the sample solution:
 - The blob is a potential single point of failure.
-If the blob service becomes unavailable, or is inaccessible, the leader won't be able to renew the lease and no other role instance will be able to obtain the lease.
+If the blob service becomes unavailable, or is inaccessible, the leader won't be able to renew the lease and no other role instance will be able to acquire the lease.
 In this case, no role instance will be able to act as the leader.
 However, the blob service is designed to be resilient, so complete failure of the blob service is considered to be extremely unlikely.
-- If the task being performed by the leader stalls, the leader might continue to renew the lease, preventing any other role instance from obtaining the lease and taking over the leader role in order to coordinate tasks.
+- If the task being performed by the leader stalls, the leader might continue to renew the lease, preventing any other role instance from acquiring the lease and taking over the leader role in order to coordinate tasks.
 In the real world, the health of the leader should be checked at frequent intervals.
 - The election process is nondeterministic.
-You can't make any assumptions about which role instance will obtain the blob lease and become the leader.
+You can't make any assumptions about which role instance will acquire the blob lease and become the leader.
 - The blob used as the target of the blob lease shouldn't be used for any other purpose.
 If a role instance attempts to store data in this blob, this data won't be accessible unless the role instance is the leader and holds the blob lease.

 ## Related patterns and guidance